Causality-Based Cost Allocation for Peer-to-Peer Energy Trading

 2) Distance or zone-based fees

-Uses electrical distance or geographic grouping.
+Uses electrical distance or zone grouping.

 Issue: